tskogberg/dotfiles/README.markdown

 The dotfiles will be symlinked, e.g. `~/.zshrc` symlinked to `~/.dotfiles/zshrc`.

+## Vim plugins

+To update submodules you can run:

+    git submodule foreach git pull

 ## tmux

 Make it integrate with the OS X system clipboard: